Meriel Michelson

 Meriel E. "Mike" Michelson (October 14, 1923 – July 18, 2007) was an American football halfback.

-He served in the United States Army Air Forces during World War II and played for the Eastern Washington football team from 1947 to 1950.
+Michelson was born in Buffalo Lake, Minnesota, and grew up in Pasco, Washington.
+He served in the United States Army Air Corps during World War II.
+He served in the European, Middle Eastern, and Afican theatres of operation.

+After the war, Michelson played college footballfor the Eastern Washington team from 1947 to 1950.
 As a senior in 1950, he led all players in small college football with 1,234 rushing yards on 180 carries for an average of 6.86 yards per carries.
 He also set a school record with 224 rushing yards against British Columbia in 1950.
+He also held the school's career rushing record (2,517 yards) until 1988.

-He later worked as a teacher, coach, and counselor at McLoughlin Junior High School for 31 years.
+Michelson later worked for 31 years as a teacher, coach, and counselor at McLoughlin Junior High School in his hometown of Pasco.
 He died in 2007 at the age of 83.